Kirkjubæjarklaustur: History

 Even before the time of the first Norse settlement in Iceland, Irish monks are thought to have lived here.
 Since 1186, a well known convent of Benedictine nuns, Kirkjubæjar Abbey, was located in Kirkjubæjarklaustur, until the Reformation in 1550.
 The names of the waterfall Systrafoss ("waterfall of the sisters") and of the lake Systravatn [ˈsɪstraˌvahtn̥] ("water of the sisters") on the highland above the village refer to this abbey.
 Folk tales illustrate the history with stories about good and sinful nuns.
 The Systrastapi [ˈsɪstraˌstaːpɪ] (sister's rock) is where two of the convent's nuns were buried after being burned at the stake.
 One of the nuns was accused of selling her soul to the Devil, carrying Communion bread outside the church, and having carnal knowledge with men; the other was charged with speaking blasphemously of the Pope.
 After the Reformation, the second sister was vindicated, and flowers are said to bloom on her grave, but not that of the first nun.
 Systravatn also has a legend relating to the convent.
 According to the English text on the Katla Geopark sign next to the lake, the nuns frequently bathed in the lake, and one day two nuns saw a hand holding a gold comb reach out from the water.
 When they tried to seize the comb, they were dragged below the water and drowned.

 The village became well known in Iceland during the Lakagígar volcano eruptions in 1783.
 The pastor of the local church and dean of Vestur-Skaftafellssýsla, Jón Steingrímsson (1728 – 1791), delivered what became known as the "Fire Sermon" (eldmessu [ˈɛltˌmɛsːʏ]) on July 20, 1783.
 The legend says that this sermon stopped the lava flow, and the village was spared at the last moment.
 The current church, constructed in 1974, was built in memory of Rev. Jón.

 Today, the village is an important service center for the farms in the region as well as for tourists and weekend visitors.
 Many people from Reykjavík, the country's capital, have weekend huts by a nearby lake.

+Some filming for Christopher Nolan's 2014 movie Interstellar took place in and around Klaustur.
+The filmmaker, actors and crew reportedly filled up all of the hotel rooms in Klaustur when shooting was happening.